sjhpark/Facial_Emotion_Classifier/README.md

 # Facial_Emotion_Classifier
 **Facial Expression Emotion Recognition and Classification**

-This repository contains the codes/scripts for the process to randomly split dataset and train a baseline CNN model.
+This repository contains the codes/scripts for our paper https://www.notion.so/6550214df2c14f37b9a3da12a1255e77?v=1ab2e2898277432cb9c2052c1fe05fed.

+We have created lines of codes to create and train a baseline CNN model and check its accuracy on AffectNet8, the mini-version of human face image benchmark dataset.
 Further, we have implemented scripts to lively detect faces and predict their emotions in 2 ways: 1.
 Webcam 2.
 Screen-mirroring.

 Facial emotion recognition (FER) is an interesting field, which has several fields to be applied to such as healthcare, human-human, and human-machine interactions.
 Furthermore, FER is an important aspect of predicting psychological states of interlocutors during social interactions.
 If a machine can recognize the emotion of the person based on its facial expression, there is a huge potential for the industry and market to take advantage of understanding their consumers’ mental states and thus promote improved user and customer satisfaction.
 Here, we trained a baseline CNN with the mini version of AffectNet benchmark and achieved around 70% accuracy on predicting emotions per facial expressions.
 We also created scripts to do live face detection via OpenCV and predict the detected faces' emotions.